Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection/README.md

     <add key="Twitter.AccessSecret" value="<<Enter your Twitter access secret>>" />
     <add key="AzureIoTHub.ConnectionString" value="<<IoT Hub Connection String>>" />
     ```
-4. Compile the project and publish to Azure
+4. Compile the project

+5. From here you can whether run the service locally or publish it on Azure.
+To run locally, right click on the **events_to_device_service** project and select "Set As Startup Project" then hit F5.
+To publish to Azure, right click on the **events_to_device_service** project, select "Publish..." and follow the prompts.

 #### Create a new device identity in the IoT Hub
 To connect your device to the IoT Hub instance, you need to generate a unique identity and connection string.
 IoT Hub does that for you.